simonschmoll/ethereum_purchase_contract/README.md

 To migrate the contract use:
 `truffle migrate` from the root directory
+**For testing you need to have a local instance of Ganache running**
 To start the tests use:
 `truffle test` from the root directory or to run specific tests you can specify the location of a test after the command